Surgical Tattoo Removal London UK

-Ideal for those who simply do not wish to continue keeping their tattoo, and do not wish to opt for laser tattoo removal.
-Ideal for people who have outgrown or regret their tattoos.
-People may opt for it also if they are starting a new job and desire a clear appearance.
+Tattoo excision is ideal for those who do not wish to continue keeping their tattoo, and do not wish to opt for laser tattoo removal.
+The procedure is ideal for people who have outgrown or regret their tattoos.
+People may opt for tattoo excision if they are starting a new job and prefer a more professional appearance.

 Depending on the size of the tattoo, some can be removed in just one sitting.
 An oval shaped cut will be made around the skin and then the edges are stitched together.
 The stitches will be slightly curved to allow a neat incision scar.

 In cases when the tattoo covers a big area of the skin and cannot be easily removed and stitched together, a comfortable amount is cut in the first session and more is cut again after allowing the treated area to heal.